sofastack/sofastack-doc/sofa-tracer/en_US/Usage_Of_RestTemplate.md

 ## Run the project

-You can import the project into IDE and run the `main` method in the generated project (The main method of this example is in HttpClientDemoApplication) to start the application.
-Or you can run `mvn spring-boot:run` directly in the root directory of the project.
-You will see the log about startup in the console:
+Start the SOFABoot app and see the log in the console as follows:

 ```
 2018-10-24 10:45:28.683  INFO 5081 --- [           main] o.s.j.e.a.AnnotationMBeanExporter        : Registering beans for JMX exposure on startup